stereoIII6/fraxio_framework/WhitePaper.md

 ## Event Tokens

-PYE Event Tokens can be usd as Proof of Participation, as Proof of uthorization or as Proof of Authentification Token...
+PYE Event Tokens can be usd as Proof of Participation, as Proof of Authorization or as Proof of Authentification Token.
+Whenever a Real Life Events occur the PYE Event Token can be utilized as Ticket Area Pass and Participation Protocol.

 ## Geo Based Tokens

+The PYE Framework is able to render Maps of Geopositions if authorized it can render the Geopositions of Tokenholders onto a map or display the users Geodata !

 ## ...